amemiyas/rs-fMRI/README.md

 # rs-fMRI
-matlab code to compute voxel-wise time delay and correlation coeffecients.
+Matlab code to compute voxel-wise time delay and correlation coeffecients.
+The code requires SPM for reading and writing NifTI files.